 Elaine Campbell

-A retired senior executive with over 30 years of experience in the pharmaceutical and chemical industry, Elaine has broad commercial experience in sales and marketing, including early and pre-launch product development, product launch, and life cycle management.
-Her experience includes Global and North American roles.
-Elaine was the president of AstraZeneca Canada from 2012 to 2015.
+Elaine Campbell is a retired senior executive with over 30 years of experience in the pharmaceutical and chemical industries.
+She has extensive commercial expertise in sales and marketing, spanning early and pre-launch product development, product launch, and life-cycle management.

 Craig Fraser